ragibson/manim-videos/black_scholes_derivation/README.md

 # black_scholes_derivation

 TODO: also want "title card" style animation at the beginning
-TODO: check for font size consistency?
+TODO: create frozen requirements.txt for final package versions

 The sequence of scenes here is: